 Finding Czech and Slovak groceries near you:

-In the early days of my Czech cooking, some of the ingredients I couldn’t find would be purchased in Czech Republic during our visits, and then brought back with us.
-When I didn’t have unique ingredients, I tried to use substitutions, but with varying results.
+In the early days of my Czech cooking, I purchased hard to find ingredients during visits to Czech Republic.
+Or, I tried to use substitutions, but with varying results.
 We also searched beyond our regular stores.
-Luckily we do have some specialty stores nearby, like a French gourmet shop.
-We also recently discovered a Polish deli store.
-That was a particularly helpful find.
+Luckily we do have some specialty stores nearby, like a French gourmet shop and a Polish deli.
 The French gourmet shop had Pick brand Hungarian salami, and headcheese.
-The Polish deli shop actually had all kinds of Czech/Slovak goods, or at least Polish goods that were basically the same as ones in Czech Republic and/or Slovak Republic.
-These ranged from Czech flours (hard to replicate with US flours), to special mustards, pickles, tripe soup, more varieties of cheeses, and even candy bars.
+The Polish deli actually carried various Czech/Slovak goods, or at least Polish goods that were basically the same as ones in Czech and/or Slovak Republics.
+These ranged from Czech flours (hard to replicate with US flours), to special mustards, pickles, tripe soup, special varieties of cheeses, and even candy bars.
 Does your area have a Polish or Hungarian population?
 If so, you may find such specialty shops near you.

-My husband’s favorite herb is lovage (libeček), which is not well known in the US at all.
+My husband’s favorite herb is lovage (libeček), which is little known in the US.
 I had never heard of it.
 But by luck, we found this herb in a large garden center in their herb section.
 We planted it in our herb garden, and it’s grown huge every year, being a perennial herb.
 I would think that any garden center could special order it, if requested, or perhaps the seeds could be ordered through an online garden supply company.
 Our nearby Polish deli offers it dried, in packets.

 Many liquor stores in the US offer the beer Pilsner Urquell, but few others.
-We are lucky that Budvar (called Czechvar in the US) and Staropramen beer can be found in large beer and wine outlets.
-We can also find the liquor Fernet, Slivovic, and even occasionally Becherovka, which my husband also enjoys drinking.
+We are lucky that Budvar (called Czechvar in the US) and Staropramen beer can be found in large outlets.
+We can also find the liquor Fernet, Slivovic, and occasionally Becherovka.
 When Becherovka is not available, a simple request for it to the store manager can solve that issue.
 It never hurts to ask.